Try this delicious and hearty Sopas (Filipino Chicken Noodle Soup) recipe that will surely keep you warm and fit during the cold and rainy days!

 - 2 cups cabbage - - chopped

 - salt - or more

-- Boil chicken breast in 4 cups water with a little salt.
+- Boil chicken breast in water with a little salt and pepper.
 Once cooked, remove from the stock and shred meat into smaller pieces using two forks.

 - In a pot, sauté garlic and onion in butter until tender.
 Add the chicken meat and noodles and cook for 5 minutes stirring from time to time to avoid burning the noodles.